-Sometimes we are exposed to slides that can be so hazardous to our vision!
-One look at a slide as the one shown in Figure 1, and it really doesn't matter if the content is great or not -- because this slide has nothing understated about it.
-Such loud slides can ensure that audiences look more at the look of the slide rather than the content.
-You might end up with such slides even with no fault of yours, because someone else mis-designed them for you!
+Sometimes we come across slides that can be hazardous to our vision!
+One look at a slide as the one shown in Figure 1, and it really doesn't matter if the content is great or not.
+The reason why it no longer matters is because such slides have nothing understated about them, and they seem to ensure that audiences get distracted.
+You might end up with a similar slide for no fault of yours, because someone else prepared them for you!

-To reset all the changes done on a slide in PowerPoint 2013, follow these steps:
+To reset all the changes done on a slide in PowerPoint 2016 for Mac, follow these steps:

-- Select the slide which you want to reset, as shown in Figure 1 above.
-Alternatively, select
+- Select the slides which you want to reset, as shown in Figure 1 above.
+Alternatively, you can also select your slides in Slide Sorter view, as shown in Figure 2.

 Figure 2: Slide selected within the Slide Sorter view